SamArena1506/Tip-Calculator/README.md

 Apart from that, the whole logic and math implementation is done using Javascript, with frontend development through HTML,CSS.

-The logic for understanding of how the Amount is sorted whereas how the Tip is calculated is listed below for refernce :
+The logic for understanding of how the Amount is sorted whereas how the Tip is calculated is listed below for reference :

       //logic
         tip_per_person = (billAmount * serviceQuality) / number_of_people ;
         Amount_per_person = (billAmount / number_of_people) + tip_per_person ;

+Site hotsed through github-webpages --> https://samarena1506.github.io/Tip-Calculator/ (also mentioned in the About section ;) )